pd1301994/BACHELORARBEIT-Interaktionsanalyse-in-Human-Human-Robot/Programs/naive_bayes_text_cat/README.md

 # Naive Bayes analiser

-This program aims to analyse texts using Naive Bayes algorithms, including the naive basics algorithm, including Multibinomial and Bernoulli data distribution.
+This program aims to analyse texts using Naive Bayes Algorithms, including the naive basics algorithm, including Multibinomial and Bernoulli data distribution.

 #            1st!